marinalb/white-prompt-qa/AutomationArchitectureQuestion.md

 # Automation Architecture

-Describe in words or diagram how you would integrate the above scripts into a CI/CD environment.
+*How you would integrate the scripts into a CI/CD environment.
-These can include integration with Cloud Based services or locally and describe why the choices made.
+These can include integration with Cloud Based services or locally and describe why the choices made.*

 ### Why Pipeline on Jenkins: ###

-- Is well know that Jenkins is the most popular tool for CI/CD and also is highly customizable, this project would perfectly fits on a Jenkins pipeline using a well developed Jenkinsfile that would manage both API and UI tests, in order to run in different nodes.
-To improve this, would be add a feature to setup cron time jobs in order to schedule tests.
+- Is well know that Jenkins is the most popular tool for CI/CD and also is highly customizable, this project contains Java and Maven so would perfectly fits on a Jenkins pipeline using a well developed Jenkinsfile that would do a checkout on GitHub, manage both API and UI tests in order to run in different nodes, and also to improve this would be add a feature to setup cron time jobs in order to schedule tests.

+ Things nice to add:

- - If its needed could be add parameters, to escalated the variety of test cases.
+ - Could be add parameters, to escalated the variety of test cases.
+ - There is a lot of incredible report plugins that is valuable (Allure is great)
+ - Manage on Jenkinsfile script to send email alerts is any job fails

 ### Why Cloud Based: ###